tsmith512/tsmithcreative/_posts/2020-02-07-finding-next.md

 {% include gallery.html gallery=page.galleries.e %}

-- And to bookend the break, another car-camping overland roadtrip — this time with friends, also soon to start new jobs — to New Mexico to ring in 2020.
+- And to bookend the break, another car-camping overland roadtrip — this time with friends, also both soon to start new jobs — to New Mexico to ring in 2020.

 {% picture mini /blog/finding-next/very-shirt.jpg --alt "Me wearing a new team shirt from Very" %}